apache/incubator-devlake-website/versioned_docs/version-v0.20/DORA.md

 - [Median Time to Restore Service](./Metrics/MTTR.md)
 - [Change Failure Rate](./Metrics/CFR.md)

-If you aren't familiar with Grafana, please refer to our [Grafana doc](Configuration/Dashboards/GrafanaUserGuide.md), or jump into Slack for help.
+If you are not familiar with Grafana, please refer to our [Grafana doc](Configuration/Dashboards/GrafanaUserGuide.md), or jump into Slack for help.

 <br/>